-Access to VET certificates is open to all students, regardless of race, gender and ability.
-Subjects will be offered if enrolment numbers are viable and human and physical resources comply with VQF standards.
+Access to VET Certificates is open to all students, regardless of race, gender and ability.
+Subjects will be offered if enrolment numbers are viable and human and physical resources comply with AQTF standards, for Registered Training Organisations.
 Students must meet the minimum levels of literacy and numeracy.